boyd109/boyd109.github.io/blog/learning/tau3.md

 ## 1 Quality
 I hate it when people use school assignments as side projects.
 I also dislike it when people put hackathon projects that they did little to no work on but it won/was an impressive project.
 The basis for this is that the motivation is not behind the side project.
 It is literally there to hook an interview.

+**2020 edit**: Lol when I did I write this.
+I'm going to leave this salt in for comedic value.

 The school assignments as a side project have little to no motivation.
 You literally had to make that for a school assessment and if you didn't you would fail.
 That means in CS135, the whole class has a sudoku solver (I never took cs135, but I've heard of it) and in CS246, everyone has a chess game or some alternative in C++.
 The school assignments not only are contiguous to the other students, but in my opinion is just lazy placement for side projects.
 Of course if you have absolutely nothing, you have to put something, but I think you should at least try things to MAKE a side project, rather than port over what you already made "because you had to".